God Wants You To Use What You’ve Got

 He chose us!
 And He chose us as we are!
 Jesus decided to use fishermen not Pharisees!
-The graceless Christians have earned nothing—they only think they have!
-These people heap mud on the Cross by degrading other Christians who aren’t self-righteous!
+The religious folk have earned nothing—they only think they have!
+These people heap mud on the Cross by degrading Christians who aren’t self-righteous!
 They can’t stand the fact that God loves us all the same, and that our faith alone makes us just as righteous as Christ Himself!
-(See John 1:12, Romans 2:11, 8:17).
+(See John 1:12, Romans 2:11, 8:17, 2 Corinthians 5:20).

 But still, they ignore these biblical truths and only have conditional love–which is no love at all.
 They have “church people love” and “church people grace.”
 They say, “Come to Jesus and be completely forgiven.”
 Then the next week, “Backslider!
 There is no hotter place in hell than for the likes of you!”
 To top that off, they find their identity in how much they supposedly “know,” how “little” they sin, and how amazing their “level” repentance is.

 One thing they’ve not repented of, is a nasty heart.
 Christ can have nothing to do with a nasty heart.
 This is why He must give us a new one!
 (See Ezekiel 36:26, Hebrews 8:10, Romans 6:6).